A Letter from Our Head of School

 Craig has over 20 years of secondary and higher education experience, as a faculty member, curriculum developer, program director, and campus administrator.
 At ALVS, he leads the academic team by promoting a culture that values instructional excellence and student success.
 Craig earned a Bachelor’s in Political Science and Philosophy from Rutgers College and a Master’s (ABD) in Political Science from American University.

-Joseph O’Leary has served as Guidance Coordinator for Apex Learning Virtual School for the past 5 years.
-He has 13 years’ experience in education, three as a teacher, and 10 as a school Counselor.
+Joseph O’Leary has served as Guidance Coordinator for Apex Learning Virtual School for the past 8 years and is now the Head of Academic Advising.
+He has 17 years of experience in education, three as a teacher, and 15 as a school counselor.
 In 2006 he earned an M.Ed in School Counseling from The University of Massachusetts.
-In his time with ALVS he has helped support successful educational experiences and outcomes for virtual students utilizing our program.
+During his time at ALVS, he has helped support successful educational experiences and outcomes for virtual students utilizing our program.
 Joseph has established strong ties with the NCAA, College Board, and District High School Administrators throughout the country.
 Joe’s focus is to ensure student achievement in the virtual setting that ALVS offers.

 Math Department Chair – Tom Robinson